Wilcoxon signed-rank test: History

-The test is named for Frank Wilcoxon (1892–1965) who, in a single paper, proposed both it and the rank-sum test for two independent samples.
+The test is named after Frank Wilcoxon (1892–1965) who, in a single paper, proposed both it and the rank-sum test for two independent samples.
 The test was popularized by Sidney Siegel (1956) in his influential textbook on non-parametric statistics.
 Siegel used the symbol T for the test statistic, and consequently, the test is sometimes referred to as the Wilcoxon T-test.

 Test procedure

 There are two variants of the signed-rank test.
 From a theoretical point of view, the one-sample test is more fundamental because the paired sample test is performed by converting the data to the situation of the one-sample test.
 However, most practical applications of the signed-rank test arise from paired data.